 The Farmers’ Almanac weather predictions are based on a formula originally developed in 1818 by our foundering editor, David Young.
 This formula incorporates many of the various techniques mentioned here, as well as sunspot activity, tidal action of the Moon, the position of the planets, and more.
 To safeguard this valuable formula, the editors of the Farmers’ Almanac keep its weather prognosticator – Caleb Weatherbee- identity and the exact formula as brand secrets.

-While some may question how a publication that started over 200 years ago can make such accurate weather forecasts, the Farmers’ Almanac editors like to remind everyone that this formula has been time-tested, challenged, and approved for nearly two centuries.
+While some may question how a publication that started over 200 years ago can make such accurate extended weather forecasts, the Farmers’ Almanac editors like to remind everyone that this formula has been time-tested, challenged, and approved for centuries.
 The Farmers’ Almanac is the oldest source of consecutively published weather forecasts, even longer than the National Weather Service.

 Unlike your local news, government, or commercial weather service, the Almanac’s forecasts are calculated two years in advance.
 Once the new edition is printed, the editors never go back to change or update its forecasts the way other local sources do.

 Though weather forecasting, and long-range forecasting, in particular, remains an inexact science, many longtime Almanac followers maintain that our forecasts are 80% to 85% accurate.
-Check out our On the Money page to see some of the very accurate weather events predicted by the Farmers’ Almanac.